jrg94/JuxtaMIDI/evaluation.md

 ## Changes to Address Feedback

-To address some of the feedback from above, we decided to implement the following changes:
+To address some of the feedback from above, we decided to look into the following changes:

-- Added time marker to show where we are in the song
+- Adding a time marker to show where we are in the song
+- Changing velocity plot to show range of values for each track
+- Reordering the color array so additional tracks have drastically different colors

+Whether or not they all get implemented before the deadline is a separate issue, but these look like a nice step in the right direction.